Tahoma survives late turnover fest to beat Auburn to open football season

 In Aaron Chantler’s coaching debut, the Trojans played the final minutes with backup quarterback Keegan Yu, who took over for starter Calvin Liulamaga (leg).

-And Lu converted passes of 39 and 20 yards to Aadam Nasheed to get Auburn to the Bears’ 29-yard line with 2:05 to go.
+And Yu converted passes of 39 and 20 yards to Aadam Nasheed to get Auburn to the Bears’ 29-yard line with 2:05 to go.

 That is when the craziness began.